 The result: nine epic anti-aging skincare products Reddit users claim to be the best of the bunch when it comes to youth-preserving perks.
-Better yet, the covetable collection comes in a wide array of price tags, so you're sure to find something that won't break your personal piggy bank this season.
+Better yet, the covetable collection comes with a wide array of price tags, so you're sure to find something that won't break your piggy bank this season.
 Handy, no?
 Ahead, the nine best anti-aging skincare goods Redditors are currently obsessing over.
 Trust us.
 In five, 10, or 50 years, your skin will thank us!

 "I really love this product, I was actually sad when it finally ran out.
-The bottle lasted from mid-August to the first week of January, so ~20 weeks.
+The bottle lasted from mid-August to the first week of January, so about 20 weeks.
 At first, I was only using this in the AM, but after about two weeks of use, I started using it in my PM routine as well.
-The texture is nice and it's not really sticky or tacky unless you use too much product, 2-3 drops was just enough to cover my face and neck.
+The texture is nice and it's not really sticky or tacky unless you use too much product; 2-3 drops was just enough to cover my face and neck.

 "I am 27, so I'm not sure that I really need an anti-aging product like this yet, but I think it's going to be something I'll appreciate using in the long run.
 It has sodium hyaluronate (hyaluronic acid) in it, which is probably why the fine lines on my face seemed less noticeable after use, but that is really the only benefit I've seen so far.
 I didn't experience any breakouts or other sensitivities with this product, and I have fairly sensitive skin.
 I plan on using this product indefinitely." — u/dollarwhiskey

 At Byrdie HQ, we kind of have a fetish for the the versatility of Vaseline, and apparently Redditors share a similar appreciation.